PTsolvers/Chmy.jl/docs/src/index.md

 ## How to Install Chmy.jl?

-To install Chmy, one can simply add it using the Julia package manager by running the following command in the Julia REPL:
+To install Chmy.jl, one can simply add it using the Julia package manager by running the following command in the Julia REPL:

 ```julia-repl
 julia> using Pkg